-Sidhu Allergy and Asthma is proud to be recognized as one of the region’s leading providers of specialty care for asthma, allergies and immune system disorders.
+Sidhu Allergy is proud to be recognized as one of the region’s leading providers of specialty care for asthma, allergies and immune system disorders.
 We offer the most advanced diagnostic and treatment services, with personalized care plans tailored to the specific needs of each patient.

 Millions of Americans suffer from an array of seasonal and chronic asthma, allergy and sinus conditions that with proper intervention, can be effectively managed to minimize symptoms and suffering.
 Our staff is also trained to evaluate and treat food, drug and insect-related allergies.
 It is our sincere desire that each of our patients will experience relief from the symptoms that bother them and take away from their enjoyment of life.